seerdata/census-ruby/README.md

 # Census API

-This code has been heavily influenced by [https://github.com/tyrauber/census_api] (https://github.com/tyrauber/census_api)
+This code has been heavily influenced by and is basically a fork of:
+[https://github.com/tyrauber/census_api]
+(https://github.com/tyrauber/census_api)